 Who will you select to testify in your family law case?

 Part of building a successful case strategy with your attorney is working with him or her to build up a strong list of potential witnesses for your temporary orders hearing or trial.
-Witnesses are people that are able to testify on your behalf in a courtroom in order to add to the evidence that you are presenting to the judge.
-Witnesses can be people from your family, your community, your child's school or anyone else who has knowledge of you and your family.
+Witnesses are people that can testify on your behalf in a courtroom to add to the evidence that you are presenting to the judge.
+Witnesses can be people from your family, your community, your child's school, or anyone else who knows you and your family.
 Expert witnesses can also be called who will be able to testify about their experience or knowledge in a certain field relevant to your case.